Open-MSS/data-retrieval/README.md

 1. Login at https://ecaccess.ecmwf.int/ecmwf/ \
    Go to https://ecaccess.ecmwf.int/ecmwf/gateway/ECtrans/Setup
 2. Click "Add association" at the bottom of the page \
-   Call the association "MSS-Data-Transfer" and set up your SFTP/FTP Server to your liking
+   Call the association "MSS-Data-Transfer" and set up your SFTP/FTP Server to your liking \
+   If you want to call it something else, make sure to change `ectrans_id` inside the `settings.config`

 Scripts Setup
 =============